1011+ breaches tracked — check free

 Why was the Carnival breach so dangerous?

-The Carnival breach exposed 7,531,359 records — that is 7.5M people whose personal data is now circulating on the dark web.
-The combination of dates of birth, email addresses, genders makes this a medium-risk breach that should be addressed promptly.
+The Carnival breach exposed 7,531,359 records — 7.5M people whose personal data is now circulating in criminal markets.

 What data was stolen in the Carnival breach?